leftfield-geospatial/homonim/docs/usage.rst

 .. _proc-crs:

 ``-pc``, ``--proc-crs``: ``auto``, ``src`` or ``ref``
-    The image CRS in which to perform model parameter estimation.
+    The image CRS in which to perform parameter estimation.

     * ``auto``: Estimate parameters in the lowest resolution of the *source* and *reference* image CRS's.
 This is the default, and recommended setting.
     * ``src``: Estimate parameters in the *source* image CRS.